Awsyaseen76/jordanEvents/readme.md

  -[x] when maker update the event details he can also change the dates of the event.
  -[x] maker can change the days per week.
  -[x] copy the program details for old days and put them in the new days.
+ -[x] change the tag of approved and special untill the admin confirm the update.

+13/July/2018
+-[] show the upcomming event details from the (event details day by day) for registered members on their profile.